mountain720/safecoin/README.md

 ## Safecoin

-This is the official Komodo sourcecode repository based on https://github.com/Fair-Exchange/safecoin.
+This is the official Safecoin sourcecode repository based on https://github.com/Fair-Exchange/safecoin.

 ## Development Resources